Sharing is caring!

 But the sand at Cannon Beach is some of the softest beach sand you will ever feel, making it a great place for the kids to play in the (not hot) sand.
 Another highlight of the beach is seeing tons of jellyfish and crabs being washed ashore by the waves.

 Cannon Beach is perfect for hanging on the beach, exploring the village, and sightseeing.
 The famous Haystack Rock is an amazing sight to see on the Oregon Coast, and you may even be able to see puffins visiting the rock.

 In the area of Cannon Beach, there are also some great state parks to visit including Ecola State Park, which boasts some awesome views of the Oregon Coast, and you may be able to even spot some sea life.
 You could easily spend a few days at Cannon Beach alone, or also explore north and south of it on the Oregon coast for a road trip!

 Located in central Wisconsin sits the Wisconsin Dells, the ultimate destination for your family this summer.
 Besides the beautiful nature and adventurous experiences, the Dells is known as the waterpark capital of the world, featuring tons of awesome waterparks and great resorts.

-There’s also tons of other awesome things to do in the area – check out a Tommy Bartlett Waterski Show, take a Wisconsin Duck tour or find a local zipline operator.
+There are also tons of other awesome things to do in the area – check out a Tommy Bartlett Waterski Show, take a Wisconsin Duck tour, or find a local zipline operator.
 The possibilities are endless!